Air strikes maim, scar Yemen's children

 Of some seven million school-age children, two million are out of school completely, the United Nations says.
 Non-payment of teachers’ salaries has also impacted the availability and quality of education for Yemen’s children.

-Reporting by Reuters reporters in Yemen, Writing by Gayle Issa, Editing by Gareth Jones
+Reporting by Reuters reporters in Yemen, Writing by Gayle Issa and Lisa Barrington, Editing by Gareth Jones